julienrf/play-json-derived-codecs/README.md

 implicit val HierarchyFormat = derived.oformat[Hierarchy]
 ~~~

-Note: it's important that the provided `Format`s are of the specific `OFormat` sub-type, otherwise, they won't be picked up by the implicit machinery.
+Note: in case `derived.flat` is being used, it's important that the provided `Format`s are of the specific `OFormat` sub-type, otherwise, they won't be picked up by the implicit machinery.
+For this reason, `Json.valueFormat` is not compatible with `derived.flat` and they should not be used together.

 Without the provided `Format`s the derivation mechanism will traverse all the fields in the hierarchy (in this case 6 in total), which may be costly for larger case classes.